cozygene/glint/docs/source/popstructure.rst

 .. note:: EPISTRUCTURE leverages polymorphic sites in order to capture the genetic and therefore the ancesty information in the data better.
 Therefore, we recommend to avoid removing polymorphic sites (`--rmpoly`_) before applying EPISTRUCTURE.

+.. note:: In case of data from heterogeneous source (e.g., blood), we suggest to account for type composition (see `--covar`_).

 .. note:: Use `--epi`_ together with `--gsave`_ in order to generate a new version of GLINT files with the computed EPISTRUCTURE components (these will be included in the *datafile.samples.txt* file).

 .. note:: Use `--out`_ in order to change the default output name.